This lemon curd ice cream pie is divine. A nutty crust with a sweet and lemony filling topped with fluffy meringue!

-Today’s Lovely Lemon recipe is one I have had in my file for over a year.
+This lemon curd ice cream pie recipe is one I have had in my file for over a year.
 It was given to me by my brother’s mother-in-law, Marilyn.
-Last year when we were together for my nephew’s birthday, Marilyn told me about this amazing dessert she had made for Easter dinner.
+When we were together for my nephew’s birthday, Marilyn told me about this amazing dessert she had made for Easter dinner.
 It was a lemon recipe so of course I had to have it.
 Marilyn graciously emailed me a copy of the recipe.
 I printed it off and stuck it in my file.

-I pulled the recipe out this week because you see, last week, I attended Marilyn’s funeral.
-The last time I saw Marilyn was a year ago when she shared this recipe with me so I thought it was fitting that, in memory of Marilyn, I tried the recipe this week.
+Last week I attended Marilyn’s funeral.
+In her honor, I pulled this recipe out.
+The last time I saw Marilyn was a year ago when she shared this recipe with me so I thought it was only fitting to share it with you.